interTwin-eu/interlink-slurm-plugin/README.md

+# :information_source: Overview

 ![Interlink logo](./docs/static/img/interlink_logo.png)

-## :information_source: Overview

-### Introduction
+## Introduction

 InterLink aims to provide an abstraction for the execution of a Kubernetes pod on any remote resource capable of managing a Container execution lifecycle.
 We target to facilitate the development of provider specific plugins, so the resource providers can leverage the power of virtual kubelet without a black belt in kubernetes internals.

 The project consists of two main components:

 - __A Kubernetes Virtual Node:__ based on the [VirtualKubelet](https://virtual-kubelet.io/) technology.
 Translating request for a kubernetes pod execution into a remote call to the interLink API server.
 - __The interLink API server:__ a modular and pluggable REST server where you can create your own Container manager plugin (called sidecars), or use the existing ones: remote docker execution on a remote host, singularity Container on a remote SLURM batch system.
-This repo aims to maintain the SLURM sidecar as a standalone plugin.
+This repository aims to maintain the SLURM sidecar as a standalone plugin.

 The project got inspired by the [KNoC](https://github.com/CARV-ICS-FORTH/knoc) and [Liqo](https://github.com/liqotech/liqo/tree/master) projects, enhancing that with the implemention a generic API layer b/w the virtual kubelet component and the provider logic for the container lifecycle management.

 ## :electron: Usage

 ### :bangbang: Requirements

 - __[Our Kubernetes Virtual Node and the interLink API server](https://github.com/interTwin-eu/interLink)__

 - __[The Go programming language](https://go.dev/doc/install)__ (to build binaries)

 - __[Docker Engine](https://docs.docker.com/engine/)__ (optional)

 Note: if you want a quick start setup (using a Docker container), Go is not necessary

 ### :fast_forward: Quick Start

 Just run:

 ```bash
 cd docker && docker compose up -d
 ```

 ### :hammer: Building binaries

 It is of course possible to use binaries as a standalone application.
 Just run

 ```bash
 make all
 ```

 and you will be able to find the built slurm-sd binary inside the bin directory.
 Before executing it, remember to check if the configuration file is correctly set according to your needs.
 You can find an example one under examples/config/InterLinkConfig.yaml.
 Do not forget to set the INTERLINKCONFIGPATH environment variable to point to your config.

 ### :pencil2: Annotations

 It is possible to specify Annotations when submitting Pods to the K8S cluster.
 A list of all Annotations follows:
 | Annotation    | Description|
 |--------------|------------|